-Mora grew up in a bilingual home in El Paso where books were cherished.
-She is the author of nearly 50 books, including 36 for children.
-Her books of poetry and nonfiction for adults include "Agua Santa/Holy Water," "Aunt Carmen's Book of Practical Saints," "Borders," "Chants," "House of Houses," and "Neplanta: Essays from the Land in the Middle."
+Mora was born in El Paso and grew up in a bilingual home where books were cherished.
+She is now the author of nearly fifty books, including thirty-six for children.
+Her books of poetry and nonfiction for adults include Agua Santa/Holy Water, Aunt Carmen's Book of Practical Saints, Borders, Chants, House of Houses, and Neplanta: Essays from the Land in the Middle.

-Mora's writing is often shaped by her life growing up on the U.S.-Mexico border.

-"Family, Mexican American culture, and the desert are all important themes," she once said.
-"The desert, mi madre, is my stern teacher ... the Southwestern landscape has been my point of reference."
+Her writing is often shaped by her life growing up on the U.S.-Mexico border.
+"Family, Mexican American culture, and the desert are all important themes," she said.
+"The desert, mi madre, is my stern teacher...the Southwestern landscape has been my point of reference."

-"Ms. Mora's poems are proudly bilingual, an eloquent answer to purists who refuse to see language as something that lives and changes," The New York Times said of Mora's poetry collection, "Agua Santa/Holy Water."
+"Ms. Mora's poems are proudly bilingual, an eloquent answer to purists who refuse to see language as something that lives and changes," wrote The New York Times of Mora's poetry collection, Agua Santa/Holy Water.